Kazakhstan Economic Outlook

 Kazakhstan Economic News

-At its latest monetary policy meeting on 28 October, the National Bank of Kazakhstan decided to leave the base rate at 9.25%, keeping an interest rate corridor of plus or minus 1.0 percentage point.
+At its 16 March meeting, the National Bank of Kazakhstan decided to maintain the base rate at 12.00%, its highest point since February 2017, while keeping an interest rate corridor of plus or minus 1.5 percentage points.